mohsin/cat-detection/README.md

 [![Demonstration of the project](https://img.youtube.com/vi/0a0buZs7Ig8/0.jpg)](https://www.youtube.com/watch?v=0a0buZs7Ig8)

 ### Solution ###
-This code makes a dog barking sound whenever a cat comes into the view of the pi camera, this scaring the dog away.
+This code makes a dog barking sound whenever a cat comes into the view of the pi camera, thus scaring the cat away.

 ### Requirements ###
 * Raspberry Pi Zero W (although it should work on others too).